-- Dividend: any management action taken on dividend such as policyholders' dividend must be specified in the report - Yield curve: if the interest rate in the base scenario is inconsistent with both the current level of the yield curve and the forward rates implied by the current yield curve, this should be stated by the Actuary - Investment return for a bond portfolio: yield for a bond portfolio should be expressed consistently with the accounting basis of the Insurer and be after investment expenses - Equity and real estate value: the value must be consistent with the accounting basis of the Insurer for assets, such as reported on marked-to-market basis or as amortized book value.
+- Non-guaranteed elements: any management action taken on non-guaranteed elements such as policyholdersødividend should be specified in the report - Yield curve: if the interest rate in the base scenario is inconsistent with both the current level of the yield curve and the forward rates implied by the current yield curve, this should be stated by the Actuary - Investment return for a bond portfolio: yield for a bond portfolio should be expressed consistently with the accounting basis of the Insurer and be after investment expenses - Equity and real estate value: the value should be consistent with the accounting basis of the Insurer for assets, such as reported on marked-to-market basis or as amortized book value. - All relevant non-economic factors which are used for projection and valuation of assets and liabilities (including assumptions for mortality, morbidity, lapsation and expenses) during the projection period.